Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 4. Apply to Become a Licensed Alcohol and Drug Counselor (LADC) through the New Hampshire Board of Licensing for Alcohol and Other Drug Use Professionals (OPLC)

-Have you fulfilled the required experience hours and passed the ADC exam?
-Then it’s time to apply for the LADC credential!
+Once you’ve fulfilled the required experience hours and passed the ADC exam, it’s time to apply for the LADC credential.

 You’ll need to complete and sign the Application for Initial Licensure as an Alcohol and Drug Counselor or Master Alcohol and Drug Counselor form and submit the following forms:

-- Criminal history records check form and fingerprint card to request both a NH and federal records check.
+- Criminal history records check form and fingerprint card to request both an NH and a federal records check

 - Verification of Employment form